The Top Causes of Blocked Drains and Their Simple Solutions

 1. Foreign objects

 Blocked drains can be caused by foreign objects like hair, food particles, soap residue and paper products.
-These materials stick together inside pipes forming a blockage that prevents water flow.
+These substances stick to pipes and block water flow.

 - Dispose of cooking oil in the trash and not down the drain